Violettica/Violettica.github.io/_posts/2018-01-02-I-Only-Had-Four-Hours-Of-Sleep.md

 *it's drainin' i tells ya*

 Edit: Jesus fucking christ trying to get a gemmed theme working on here is frustrating.

+More fucking edits: Alright, so get this.
+I'm probably going to have to recreate the website from fucking scratch in order to get what I want for CSS.
+Yes, from scratch.
+If you don't see this blog post later, you know why.